mozuma/mozuma/docs/models/MagFace.md

-# ArcFace
+# MagFace

-We are using an implementation of InsightFace in Pytorch (https://github.com/TreB1eN/InsightFace_Pytorch)
+We are using the official implementation of MagFace in Pytorch (https://github.com/IrvingMeng/MagFace)

 ## Usage